-The North American Nursing Diagnosis Association (NANDA) provides nurses with an up to date list of nursing diagnoses.
-A nursing diagnosis, according to NANDA, is defined as a clinical judgment about responses to actual or potential health problems on the part of the patient, family or community.
+The North American Nursing Diagnosis Association (NANDA) provides nurses with an up-to-date list of nursing diagnoses.
+A nursing diagnosis, according to NANDA, is defined as a clinical judgment about responses to actual or potential health problems on the part of the patient, family, or community.

 A nursing diagnosis encompasses Maslow's Hierarchy of Needs and helps to prioritize and plan care based on patient-centered outcomes.
-In 1943, Abraham Maslow developed a hierarchy based on basic fundamental needs innate for all individuals.
+In 1943, Abraham Maslow developed a hierarchy based on basic fundamental needs innate to all individuals.
 Basic physiological needs/goals must be met before higher needs/goals can be achieved such as self-esteem and self-actualization.
 Physiological and safety needs provide the basis for the implementation of nursing care and nursing interventions.
 Thus, they are at the base of Maslow's pyramid, laying the foundation for physical and emotional health.

 Maslow's Hierarchy of Needs

-- Basic Physiological needs: Nutrition (water and food), elimination (Toileting), airway (suction)-breathing (oxygen)-circulation (pulse, cardiac monitor, blood pressure) (ABC's), sleep, sex, shelter, and exercise.
+- Basic Physiological Needs: Nutrition (water and food), elimination (Toileting), airway (suction)-breathing (oxygen)-circulation (pulse, cardiac monitor, blood pressure) (ABCs), sleep, sex, shelter, and exercise.

 - Safety and Security: Injury prevention (side rails, call lights, hand hygiene, isolation, suicide precautions, fall precautions, car seats, helmets, seat belts), fostering a climate of trust and safety (therapeutic relationship), patient education (modifiable risk factors for stroke, heart disease).

-- Love and Belonging: Foster supportive relationships, methods to avoid social isolation (bullying), employ active listening techniques, therapeutic communication, sexual intimacy.
+- Love and Belonging: Foster supportive relationships, methods to avoid social isolation (bullying), employ active listening techniques, therapeutic communication, and sexual intimacy.

 - Self-Esteem: Acceptance in the community, workforce, personal achievement, sense of control or empowerment, accepting one's physical appearance or body habitus.